 Third Bridge is one of the largest expert networks globally.
 Founded in 2007 as Cognolink, it rebranded in 2015 as Third Bridge (the name of one of its business units).
-It was one of the first firms to successfully reduce GLG’s market dominance.
+It was one of the first firms to successfully reduce GLG’s market dominance, growing in tandem with Alphasights.
 Its founders had a background in consulting with Bain & Company, which was an important early client according to expert sources.

 When Third Bridge started out, GLG was dependent on its traditional static network.
 Experts were recruited proactively, on fairs and from telephone directories.
 Onboarding an expert was time-consuming and complex.
 Third Bridge, lacking a database of experts, began recruiting experts directly for live projects.
 To enable this, they sped up the onboarding of experts with modern tech tools and user-friendly interfaces.
 This business model’s success was supported by the even faster growth of LinkedIn.